I'll never forget the moment when

 Understanding Your Audience

-To build trust, we need to start by getting to know our audience better.
+We need to start by getting to know our audience better.

 I learned this lesson the hard way in the early days of my career.
-I had a client who really liked modern designs, but I loved classic architecture.

 I thought I could convince them to go with my style, but it didn't work out.
-We didn't understand each other, and trust started to disappear.

 It wasn't until I started really listening to my clients that things got better.